+Cash bonuses are awarded pursuant to the 2014 Incentive Plan, which is qualified under 162(m).
 The annual cash bonus is principally designed to reward the achievement of Company-wide financial goals established by the Committee, as well as the individual performance of each executive officer throughout the year.
 The Company has historically set financial goals based on the results achieved in the prior year.
-For the years 2012, 2011 and 2010, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske was based solely on the achievement of Company-wide financial goals set by the Committee.
-Specifically, for 2012, a bonus was to be paid only upon the Company achieving an increase in net earnings over net earnings in 2011.
-A maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 10% over net earnings in 2011.
-The bonus was to be pro-rated for increases in net earnings between 0% and 10%.
-See the table titled "Grants of Plan-Based Awards For 2012" for the estimated possible payouts for the non-equity incentive plan awards for 2012.
-The Company's net earnings in 2012 (excluding the income generated from the 2012 adjustments to reduce the estimated liability for future payments owed in relation to the 2011 Bogs acquisition) increased 10.8% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2012.
-The Company's net earnings in 2011 increased 11.6% over the prior year's net earnings, and accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2011.
-The Company's net earnings in 2010 increased 6.6% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 66% of their maximum bonuses in 2010.
-See the table titled "Summary Compensation Table" below for the non-equity incentive plan compensation payouts in 2012, 2011 and 2010.
+For the years 2014, 2013 and 2012, the potential for an annual cash bonus for Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske was based solely on the achievement of Company-wide financial goals set by the Committee.
+In each of these years, a bonus was to be paid only upon the Company achieving an increase in net earnings over the previous year.

+For 2014, a target bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had 2014 net earnings increased between 8% and 10% over net earnings in 2013, excluding all adjustments made in 2014 and 2013 to remeasure the estimated liability for future earn-out payments related to the 2011 acquisition of The Combs Company ("Bogs").
+The target bonus was to be pro-rated for increases in net earnings between 0% and 8%.
+Beginning in 2014, the aforementioned executives would have been eligible for a "stretch" bonus equal to 150% of the target bonus had 2014 net earnings increased 13%.
+The stretch bonus was to be pro-rated for earnings increases between 10% and 13%.
+See the table titled "Grants of Plan-Based Awards For 2014" for the estimated possible payouts for the non-equity incentive plan awards for 2014.
+The Company's net earnings in 2014 increased 9.90% over the prior year's net earnings and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their target bonuses in 2014.

+For 2013, a maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 8% over net earnings in 2012.
+The Company's net earnings in 2013 increased 4.64% over the prior year's net earnings (excluding all adjustments made to remeasure the Bogs estimated liability, as described above) and, accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned approximately 58% of their maximum bonuses in 2013.

+For 2012, a maximum bonus equal to 45%, 45% and 40% of the annual base salary for Mr. Thomas Florsheim Jr., Mr. John Florsheim and Mr. Wittkowske, respectively, would have been paid had net earnings increased 10% over the prior year's net earnings.
+The Company's net earnings in 2012 increased 10.8% over the prior year's net earnings (excluding all adjustments made to remeasure the Bogs estimated liability, as described above) and accordingly, Mr. Thomas Florsheim, Jr., Mr. John Florsheim and Mr. Wittkowske earned 100% of their maximum bonuses in 2012.

+See the table titled "Summary Compensation Table" below for the non-equity incentive plan compensation payouts in 2014, 2013 and 2012.